FreelanceDev217/freedium-redirecting-extension/README.md

 2. If you encounter a paywall, a green "Read on Freedium" button will appear in the bottom right corner
 3. Click the button to open the article on Freedium in a new tab

-## Note
+## Credits

-This extension only activates on Medium articles and only shows the redirect button when a paywall is detected.
+This extension integrates with [Freedium](https://github.com/Freedium-cfd), a community-driven project that helps users access Medium content.
+Special thanks to the Freedium team for providing and maintaining the service that makes this extension possible.

 ## License